 In this article, you'll learn about some best practices for using drillthrough.
 To find out more about other available query interactions, see Interacting with queries.

 Select only the attributes you need

-All attributes in the dataset are selected in drillthrough by default which might result in a table that has low usability.
+All attributes in the dataset are selected in drillthrough by default which might result in a table that is too big to be usable.
 To produce a more manageable table, deselect all drillthrough attributes in Chart configuration > Drillthrough and select only the elements you want to include.

 Apply filters at the query level

 Currently, drillthrough doesn't take into consideration any metric level filters.
-To ensure that the drillthrough results are filtered correctly all necessary filters should be placed in the query itself.
+To ensure that the drillthrough results are filtered correctly all necessary filters must be placed in the query itself.

-For example, if drillthrough is applied on the Solved tickets metric (which is filtered to return only solved tickets on the metric level) the results it will generate will actually be based on all tickets in any possible status.
-To avoid this, the Ticket Status filter needs to be added to the query:
+For example, if drillthrough is applied on the Solved tickets metric (which is filtered to return only solved tickets at the metric level) the results it will generate will actually be based on all tickets in any possible status.
+To avoid this, the Ticket status filter needs to be added to the query:

 Query all needed data tables

 Each dataset consists of multiple tables that are queried depending on the field selected in the query builder.
 Drillthrough can display only attributes or metrics that are part of the already queried data tables.
 So, if only the Tickets table was queried, attributes like Assignee Name and Requester Organization name are not shown in the drillthrough table, because they are located in the Assignee and Requester organization tables respectively.

 To query all necessary tables add one of the attributes located in the data table to the query filters and select some or all values.
 For example, to query the Assignee table use the Assignee role attribute and to query the Requester organization table use the Requester organization status.